kolenaIO/kolena/docs/metrics/accuracy.md

 - :kolena-manual-16: API Reference: [`accuracy` ↗][kolena.metrics.accuracy]
 </div>

+!!!example
+    You can access an example use of accuracy in the [MMLU dataset](https://shorturl.at/YHCKZ) on Kolena's public dataset.

 ## Implementation Details

 Accuracy is generally used to evaluate classification models.
 Aside from classification, accuracy is also often